Alexander disease: Cause

-Alexander disease is a genetic disorder affecting the midbrain and cerebellum of the central nervous system.
+Alexander disease is a genetic disorder primarily affecting the midbrain and cerebellum of the central nervous system.
 It is caused by mutations in the gene for glial fibrillary acidic protein (GFAP) that maps to chromosome 17q21.
 It is inherited in an autosomal dominant manner, such that the child of a parent with the disease has a 50% chance of inheriting the condition, if the parent is heterozygotic.
 However, most cases arise de novo as the result of sporadic mutations.

 Alexander disease belongs to leukodystrophies, a group of diseases that affect the growth or development of the myelin sheath.
 The destruction of white matter in the brain is accompanied by the formation of fibrous, eosinophilic deposits known as Rosenthal fibers.
-Rosenthal fibers appear not to be present in healthy people, but occur in specific diseases, like some forms of cancer, Alzheimer’s, Parkinson’s, Huntington’s, and ALS.
-The Rosenthal fibers found in Alexander disease do not share the distribution or concentration of other diseases and disorders.

 Pathology

 Alexander disease causes the gradual loss of bodily functions and the ability to talk.
 It also causes an overload of long-chain fatty acids in the brain, which destroy the myelin sheath.
-The cause of Alexander disease is a mutation in the gene encoding GFAP.
+The cause of Alexander disease is a gain-of-function mutation in the gene encoding GFAP.
+The mutation causes protein aggregates called Rosenthal fibers to form in astrocytes' cytoplasm, but the exact method of this formation mechanism is not well understood.
+Rosenthal fibers appear not to be present in healthy people, but occur in specific diseases, like some forms of cancer, Alzheimer's, Parkinson's, Huntington's, and ALS.
+The Rosenthal fibers found in Alexander disease do not share the distribution or concentration of other diseases and disorders.